3 John

 Commendation of Demetrius (v.
 12)

-John commends Demetrius as a man who has received a good testimony from everyone and from the truth itself, adding his own personal endorsement.
+John commends Demetrius as a man well attested by everyone and by the truth itself, adding his own personal endorsement.

 Conclusion (vv.
 13-15)